fopina/myownmocker/README.md

 ## API

 #### Register
-Register for a mock token
+Register for a mock token.

 This is the first call you need to make to generate a mock API token to create mock API paths later